nikisaku/digital-garden-jekyll-template/_notes/Siouxsie and the Banshees.md

 ---
 layout: note
-title: Siouxsie and the Banshees
+title: "Siouxsie and the Banshees"
 ---